nrwl/nx/docs/shared/react-tutorial/4-workspace-optimization.md

 # React Nx Tutorial - 4: Workspace Optimization

-In this step of the tutorial, you will learn about the tools available to optimize your Nx Workspace
+In this step of the tutorial, you will learn about the tools available to optimize your Nx Workspace.

 ## The Affected Command